Sign up here to get the latest scoop right in your email box.

-Eighteen year old Evelyn Jones lands a job in small town Alaska, working for Donald White in his isolated mountain home.
-But her bright hopes for the future are shattered when he disappears, leaving her to face charges of theft, embezzlement — and a brutal double murder.
+Eighteen year old Evelyn Jones lands a job in small town Alaska, working for a man in his isolated mountain home.
+But her bright hopes for the future are shattered when Donald White disappears, leaving her to face charges of theft, embezzlement — and a brutal double murder.
+Her protestations of innocence count for nothing.
 Convicted, she faces life in prison.

 Her escape leaves her scarred and in hiding, isolated from her family, working under an alias at a wilderness camp.
-Bent on justice, intent on recovering her life, she searches for the killer who slaughters without remorse.
+Bent on vengeance, intent on recovering her life, she searches for Donald White.

 At last, the day comes.
 Donald White has returned.
 Evelyn emerges from hiding.
 The fugitive becomes the hunter.
-But in her mind, she hears the whisper of other forces.
+But in her mind, she hears the whisper of other forces at work.
 Can Evelyn untangle the threads of evidence before she’s once again found with blood on her hands…the blood of her own family?

 Midnight Sun Fishing Camp